-The Land Conservancy always works to deserve the trust placed in it by the people of Adams County.
+The Land Conservancy has always worked to deserve the trust placed in it by the people of Adams County.
 In 2013, its integrity was recognized through accreditation by the Land Trust Alliance.
 Accreditation is awarded to land trusts that have demonstrated the highest standards in all aspects of operations, from bylaws to fundraising efforts to financial accounting practices.

 In June 2016, the Civil War Trust presented the Land Conservancy its Brian C. Pohanka Preservation Organization of the Year Award.
 The Trust, the nation’s largest nonprofit organization devoted to the preservation of the nation’s Civil War battlegrounds, presents the award each year to an organization that shows outstanding dedication to the preservation, promotion, and interpretation of Civil War history.